classgraph/classgraph/README.md

 // The constructor specifies whitelisted package prefixes to scan.
 If no
 // whitelisted packages are specified (i.e. if the constructor is called
+// without arguments), or if one of the package names is "", all classfiles
-// without arguments), all classfiles in the classpath will be scanned.
+// in the classpath will be scanned.
+If a package name is prefixed with
+// "-", e.g. "-com.xyz.otherthing", then that package is blacklisted,
+// rather than whitelisted.
+The final list of packages scanned is the set
+// of whitelisted packages minus the set of blacklisted packages.
+The
-// (Either way, the classloader is not called during a scan, the classfiles
+// classloader is not called during a scan, classfiles are parsed directly. new FastClasspathScanner("com.xyz.widget", "com.xyz.gizmo")
-// are parsed directly.)
-new FastClasspathScanner("com.xyz.widget", "com.xyz.gizmo")

     .matchSubclassesOf(DBModel.class,